jerichomagallanes/PhotoViewer/README.md

 ## Additional Features (Work in Progress)

-- **Like and Save Photos**: Users will be able to like a photo, and the liked photo will be saved in a local database using the Room library.
 - **Liked Photos Screen**: This screen will display all the photos liked by the user, allowing them to view their saved photos.

-These features are currently under development and will be added in future updates.
+This feature is currently under development and will be added in future updates.

 ---